Analysis: 'Isolated' but defiant, Brazil's Bolsonaro defends handling of Covid and climate at UN

 In 2020 at the UNGA podium, as flames raged in the Amazon, he told the hand-wringing world to back off, claiming foreign agents were overhyping the wildfires in "the most brutal misinformation campaign."
 He has long painted the environmental concerns expressed by foreign governments, local indigenous groups, and organizations as prelude to an imagined foreign invasion of the Amazon.

-This year, a quieter Bolsonaro acknowledged "environmental challenges" but boasted that the Amazon region had seen a drop of 32% deforestation in August compared to the prior year.
-Deforestation spiked dramatically under Bolsonaro's government's previous years in office, and the country can be a deadly place for environmentalists -- last year, 23 were murdered in Brazil in cases related to logging, according to environmental and human rights watchdog Global Witness.
+This year, a quieter Bolsonaro acknowledged "environmental challenges" but boasted that the Amazon region had seen a drop of 32% deforestation in August compared to the prior year, citing numbers from the Brazilian National Institute for Space Research (INPE) released on Friday that points to a 918 square kilometers deforestation rate for August.
+The number is still nearly what was registered in August 2018, before the Bolsonaro administration, however.

+Data from the Amazon Institute of Man and Environment (Imazon) -- which monitors the deforested areas by satellite -- also points to 1.606 square kilometers of deforestation in August, a 7% rise in comparison to the same month of 2020.
+It is also the highest rate for August in a decade, according to Imazon´s satellites imagery.

 He also called on other countries to do their part by fulfilling commitments to climate funding "at substantial amounts."
 His own government has previously received significant foreign aid from other countries to help halt deforestation -- a tactic that some environmental advocates in Brazil criticize, pointing out that not all the money allocated for environmental work in Brazil is spent in the first place.